 - It can spatter

-Don’t worry; your stirring will keep it happy.
+To avoid, keep stirring, focusing on any darker spots that start appearing (usually around the edges of the pan).
 What you’re aiming for is a smooth covering of golden brown goo over all those nuts, so keep stirring and…

 WATCH THAT THERMOMETER!!!!!!!

-At 280F, it will be getting darker still, and your mix is nearing “hard ball” stage.
+At 280F, it’s getting dark enough to alarm, and the toffee has officially reached “hard ball” stage.
 This is when a bit of it, dropped in icewater, will form a hard ball.
-Problem is, by the time you do the test, it will have zoomed past that stage and onto “burnt offering” stage, so stick with thermometer-watching.
+Of course, by the time you do the test, your toffee will have achieved “burnt offering” temperatures, so don’t try it.

 Immediately, stir in the flavorings (the vanilla and such) and mix thoroughly.
 Then pour onto the silpat, scraping it all out.
-(BE CAREFUL) Immediately put the pan into the sink and fill with soapy water (easier to clean).
+(BE CAREFUL) Set the pan into the sink and fill with soapy water–the sooner you get it into hot water, the easier it will be to clean.

 Pick up the spatula, and use it to spread your toffee as thinly as you can without getting crazy about it.
 Don’t worry about the nuts, and if it makes holes, just let it flow together.